dominickpastore/ruddr/docs/help.rst

 - Paste a copy of the configuration you are using.

+- Attach log messages leading up to the problem

-- Include any other information you think might be relevant (e.g. your OS and CPU architecture, concerning log messages, etc.)
+- Include any other information you think might be relevant

 Of course, not all of the above will apply to all types of issues.
-For example, if you are having a problem with installation, it does not make sense to include your Ruddr configuration.

-But just to reiterate, *all* issues and bug reports are welcome, event if they are light on details.
+And just to reiterate, *all* issues and bug reports are welcome, even if they are light on details.

 Feature Requests
 ----------------